 - length of time to earn the certificate

-- cost of the school
+- cost of program

 - Do they offer job placement after certification/graduation?

 Are scholarships and financial-aid available at these schools?